nodejs/node/doc/api/n-api.md

 ### Exceptions

 Any N-API function call may result in a pending JavaScript exception.
-This is obviously the case for any function that may cause the execution of JavaScript, but N-API specifies that an exception may be pending on return from any of the API functions.
+This is the case for any of the API functions, even those that may not cause the execution of JavaScript.

 If the `napi_status` returned by a function is `napi_ok` then no exception is pending and no additional action is required.
 If the